Skip to content

 • Created by the chunk_and_index processor; not manually inserted.

-• If the source media record is deleted, all derived library_item records are cascade-deleted.
+• If the source media record is deleted, all derived library_item records are cascade-deleted via the delete mutation.

 • Reprocessing a media file within a library deletes and recreates its items for that library.